 Residents admit, “There’s land being offered to us by Vice – Mayor Isko Moreno, it is located on Marikina,” but it is seen as low on their list of desirable places since it would take them out of the immediate vicinity of the Pier and Divisoria.
 “The families that are affected in Isla Puting Bato by the PPA, their first option is to go to Cavite so the government provide resettlement although we are offering Bulacan and Laguna as well,” offers the NHA.
 On the other hand, UPA has identified a number of areas that border the community of Parola a nearby community.
 These areas are all privately owned, and Isla would need to work out some sort of agreement or purchasing option from the private owners.
 But it is one alternative solution being offered.

-One thing to that must be considered the environmental consideration of Isla itself.
+One thing that must be considered the environmental consideration of Isla itself.
 Being on the jetty itself means it potentially could be at risk of flooding but empirical reports from both UPA and Isla residents say otherwise.

 Agency cooperation: The governmental branch responsible for low income housing needs to be responsive and cooperative in meeting the needs of the community and compromising with the wants of the community.
 At the same time, the PPA must also be amenable to what is being openly discussed in order for members of Isla to get what they desire.
 There are many actors on this stage, which also includes community members, the work of UPA as well as local government units.
 For a just result, all agencies must be willing to come to the table and work together to facilitate a fair relocation scheme for Isla Puting Bato.